borivojevic/rescuetime-api-php/README.md

 You can find the meaning for each of query parameters in official [HTTP Query Interface documentation][]

+For a working example of an app build on top of rescuetime-api-php library take a look at [borivojevic/rescuetime-statusboard][].

 ### Contributing ###

 Patches and pull requests are welcome.
 Take a look at [Contributing guidelines][] for further info.